rmbryan71/rmbryan71.github.io/index.md

 ---
 ![dna-1811955_1920.jpg](assets/dna-1811955_1920.jpg)

-A blog about technical writing, bioinformatics, and python.
+A blog about technical writing, bioinformatics, and Python.